ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 To inform the application about the invoked sub-commands, `elektraGetOpts` sets each `command` key to one of two values:

-- All invoked sub-commands `S` will be set to `XYZ`, where `XYZ` is the base name of the key whose sub-command of `S` was invoked.
+- The basename of the key, whose command was invoked.
-- Any other sub-command is set to an empty string.
+- An empty string otherwise.

-For example consider `./app add more`: The parent key will be set to `add`, the key for `add` will be set to `more` and the key for `more` is set to an empty string, because none of its sub-commands were invoked.
+For example consider `./app add more`: The parent key will be set to the basename of whatever key `command=add` was specified on, the key for `add` will be set to the basename corresponding to `more` and the key for `more` is set to an empty string, because none of its sub-commands were invoked.
+A more detailed example is shown below.

 Every key considered by `elektraGetOpts` is assigned either to the root command, or a single sub-command.
 Specifically, each key is assigned to the command of its immediate parent.
 If sub-commands are used and the immediate parent of an `opt`